Thu, Jun 1 2023~6min

 I must admit, I was also sceptical until recently.
 My 12+ years worth of development experience and knowledge suddenly felt endangered.

-What’s the point of learning a plethora of frameworks, languages, patterns, concepts all the time, when anyone can use AI and No-Code to build almost anything?
+What’s the point of learning a plethora of frameworks, languages, patterns, and concepts all the time, when anyone can use AI and No-Code to build almost anything?

 But then again, this happened throughout history.